 Older kids, especially guitar or music lovers, will want to spend a lot of time in Les Paul’s House of Sound.
 Both Tommy and Teddy were less than intensely interested in this area of the museum, although I could have spent more time reading the panels and exploring the story of this musical pioneer’s early life, which started in nearby Wauskesha where his experiments with placing guitar strings onto portions of railroad tracks ultimately led to his invention of the solid body electric guitar and innovations like distortion and reverb.

 We finished our morning inside the Hive, a total-immersion virtual reality experience where we got to watch the planets of our solar system fly around – and sometimes right at – us.
 The boys loved getting caught in an asteroid belt and standing on top of the sun.
+Experiences like this really can be mindblowing and any business or organization that can implement this technology to create some kind of exhibit or demonstration really have the opportunity to showcase something in a truly unique way.
+Technology, like that of ST Engineering Antycip, can enable those that want to do this to make their plans a reality.
+The applications for this technology are diverse and its implementation really demands expertise and creativity and so seeking out professionals in this field is advised.

 Water, water, everywhere